near/NEPs/specs/DataStructures/Account.md

 ```

 ## System account
-`system` is a special account that is used only for refund receipts.
+`system` is a special account that is only used to identify refund receipts.
+For refund receipts, we set the predecessor_id to be `system` to indicate that it is a refund receipt.
 Users cannot create or access the `system` account.
-For refund receipts, we set the predecessor_id to be `system` to indicate that it is a refund receipt.
+In fact, this account does not exist as part of the state.

 ## Implicit account IDs